ashwinvis/phd-thesis/chapter_01_swe_toy_model.md

 simulated the most extreme case: a quasi-two dimensional model which accommodates both waves and vortices, equivalent to simulating a single layer.
 The first candidate for this exercise were the classical shallow water equations.
-The shock dominated turbulence in the shallow water equations presented a different dynamics and this resulted in some novel results in
+Shock dominated turbulence in the shallow water equations presented a different dynamics and this resulted in some novel results in
 @augier_shallow_2019.
 The study can be potentially extended to other domains such as acoustics and cosmology, but is unlikely to find application in